-Greek Language & Literature (Intermediate)
+Greek Language 2

 depending on year of study

-This module builds upon the Greek Language CX101 module and gives the opportunity to read continuous passages of original authors.
-Students need to have a sound basis to enrol on the module.
-Second-year students will need to have completed the Greek Language module in a satisfactory manner.
-This module is also studied by first-year undergraduates who have studied Greek at GCSE level, or who have studied Greek at A level but did not achieve the A grade necessary for Greek Literary Texts.
-Anyone else who is interested should discuss their position with the module tutor.
+This module builds upon the Greek Language 1 (CX 120-15 / CX 220-15) module and gives the opportunity to read continuous passages of original authors.
+Students need to have a sound basis to enrol on the module: students coming from Greek 1 will need to have performed to a satisfactory level (TBC) overall.
 A placement test may be required at the start of the year.

 - John Taylor’s Greek Beyond GCSE (£4.50 on abebooks)